 Two Types of Data

 When people discuss data, they typically describe it as either quantitative or qualitative.
 Yet, what is quantitative data?
 What is qualitative data?
 How are these two types of data different?
 Is one type of data better to use than the other?
-Why should this topic matter to nonprofit professionals?
+Why should this topic matter to purpose-driven organizations?
 This blog post describes the differences and similarities between quantitative and qualitative data.